 31.I.1.b.
-Employees who occupy more than one position shall have a retention score calculated for each position.
+Employees who occupy more than 1 position shall have a retention score calculated for each position.

 31.I.1.c.
 The formula used for determining retention scores is a matter within the discretion of the State Court Administrator, or designee, and not subject to appeal or review.
-Employees shall be given a minimum of ten calendar days to review and either confirm or appeal their retention score with the Human Resources Division.
-An employee may appeal a retention score to the Human Resources Director who shall make a final determination within five calendar days of the appeal.
+Employees shall be given a minimum of 10 calendar days to review and either confirm or appeal their retention score with the Human Resources Division.
+An employee may appeal a retention score to the Human Resources Division within 5 calendar days of the appeal.

 31.I.2.
-Time Bands and Length of Service - For the purpose of determining retention scores, an employee will receive credit for length of service based on time bands.
-Length of service shall be counted from the employee's effective date of initial employment, including time spent on contract, less any periods of unpaid leave, excluding family and medical leave without pay, workers' compensation leave, furlough leave, and qualified military leave.
-Time between the date of separation and re-employment shall be counted as continuous employment.
+Time Bands and Length of Service For the purpose of determining retention scores, an employee will receive credit for length of service based on time bands.
+Length of service shall be counted from the employee's effective date of initial employment, including time spent on contract, less any periods of unpaid leave, excluding FMLA leave without pay, workers' compensation leave, furlough leave, and qualified military leave.
+Time between the date of separation and reinstatement shall be counted as continuous employment.
 Any time between a date of separation and reinstatement shall be counted as leave without pay.
-Only one length of service date shall be calculated for each employee.
+Only 1 length of service date shall be calculated for each employee.